ReznoRMichael/hollow-knight-completion-check/README.md

   ✅ Display all entry descriptions by default.
 They are all blurred when Spoilers checkbox is unchecked.
 Hover over them to uncover one-by-one.
   ✅ After analyzing a file, entries that are not yet done are now fully blurred when Spoiler checkbox is unchecked.
 Hover over the name and/or description to uncover it one-by-one. (thanks to kanna for the idea and inspiration!)
   ✅ All sections now have short text descriptions.
+  ✅ Automatically detect the save version's Content Pack and display the correct Max Percent % for each one (Base Game 100%, Grimm Troupe 106%, Lifeblood 107%, Current 112%).
   ✅ Fixed incorrect display of Soul orbs amount for early HK save file versions (like 1.0.0.6).
   ✅ Added Secret data information at the bottom of the tool.